littlebizzy/slickstack/ubuntu/index.md

 ### Custom Files

-*Live configuration files and boilerplates used by current SlickStack installation that may be altered by LittleBizzy or Ubuntu for better performance.*
+*Live configuration files and boilerplates used by current SlickStack installation that may be modified by LittleBizzy or Ubuntu for better performance.*

 * <a href="bash-aliases.txt">bash-aliases.txt</a>
 * <a href="gai-conf.txt">gai-conf.txt</a>